Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable11.md

 - [The RepRap Project](https://reprap.org/wiki/G-code#G0_.26_G1:_Move)

 Note: These resources may contain different meanings or extra parameters for some G-Code commands.
 Be mindful of this and only implement what has been laid out above.

+For the minimum and maximum feedrate (mm/minute), the minimum feedrate can theoretically be as slow as you want, since you must only increase the delay between steps.
+For the maximum feedrate, we will not require a faster speed than 400 mm/minute (please let us know if you plotter physically cannot achieve this speed), but when designing your GCode mode, the G00 instruction should move the steppers at the maximum feedrate **YOU** have determined for your plotter (i.e. the fastest you can get your steppers to move).

 In addition to implementing the above commands, you'll need to be able to parse a `.gcode` file given to read and execute the commands in the order that they appear.
 You don't have to create your own files or create a GCode slicer for this project, we will provide you with test files for each command and create additional, more complex `.gcode` files to use in your demo.
 To go along with this, with the `.gcode` files placed in a pre-determined directory, you'll need to be able to select the `.gcode` file to parse from the UI menu.